Harvey Weinstein’s Lawyers Move To Delay Court Date

 It is not unusual for lawyers to request an extension after being hired late into a legal procedure, however, Weinstein’s wishes of getting such a high-profile case tossed out are unrealistic.

-Over 60 women have accused Weinstein of sexual assault or sexual harassment, the public outcry was instrumental in the creation of the #MeToo movement.
+Over 60 women have accused Weinstein of sexual assault or sexual harassment, the public outcry was instrumental in the creation of the “#MeToo” movement.

-A.D.
-A Joan Orbon-Illuzzi leads the prosecution, and she has the option to fight for the court to proceed at the agreed date, but is expected to willingly concede to a delay for a few weeks and give their opposition time to catch up before the trial.
+Assistant District Attorney Joan Orbon-Illuzzi leads the prosecution, and she has the option to fight for the court to proceed at the agreed date, but is expected to willingly concede to a delay for a few weeks and give their opposition time to catch up before the trial.

 Failure to do so might give Weinstein grounds for an appeal if found guilty.